1-800-989-1422

 By Joy M. Ebben, Ph.D, CPE

-Human Factors and Ergonomic Specialist, Treston IAC LLC, Goodyear, Arizona
+Human Factors and Ergonomic Specialist, IAC, a Division of Treston, Goodyear, Arizona

 A design goal is to allow the user to sustain a neutral position for the fingers, wrists, forearms, elbows and shoulders.